sweetrdf/easyrdf/README.md

 # EasyRdf (Fork)

----
+![CI](https://github.com/sweetrdf/easyrdf/workflows/Tests/badge.svg)

+## About this fork 🚀

-🚀 This is a fork of EasyRdf which I maintain in my spare time.
+This is a fork of EasyRdf which I maintain in my spare time.
 My objective is to keep EasyRdf alive and usable on latest PHP versions.
 Code is more or less maintained but not developement any further.
 If you wanna participate, feel free to open a pull request!
 For more information about this fork, scroll at the end of this document.

----

-![CI](https://github.com/sweetrdf/easyrdf/workflows/Tests/badge.svg)
+## About EasyRdf

 EasyRdf is a PHP library designed to make it easy to consume and produce [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework).
 It was designed for use in mixed teams of experienced and inexperienced RDF